Jarob-H/Senior-Design/README.md

 stepper library.
 This allows you to create a stepper object in your Python script and control the stepper through the arduino.

 ## Future Expansion
-We hope to continue to exand the software funtionality by adding addition feature.
+We hope to continue to expand the software funtionality by adding additional features.
+After proving our design is funtional, we can now move on to add more complex features and countiue to further build out our product.

 Features we hope to add in the future:
 * Variable duration settings